ShayamaKhan/Qualitative_Data_Analyzer/DEVELOPER_GUIDE.md

 1. Extract text from PDF using PyMuPDF
 2. Split text into paragraphs using AI
 3. Filter paragraphs containing keywords
-4. Classify tone for each relevant paragraph
+4. Classify the tone for each relevant paragraph
 5. Calculate scores and cumulative metrics
 6. Generate formatted Excel output